 - ACCT 101 Accounting Princ.
-I Financial Credits: 3 - BUSA 110 Business Communications Credits: 3 - BIOS 130 Introduction to Botany Credits: 4 (FA) - HORT 102 Plant Propagation Credits: 4 (SP) - HORT 201 Introduction to Soil Science Credits: 4 (FA)
+I Financial Credits: 3 - BUSA 110 Business Communications Credits: 3 - BIOS 130 Introduction to Botany Credits: 4 (FA) - HORT 102 Plant Propagation Credits: 4 (SP)

 Sussex has embraced a practice of directed self-choice whereby students are encouraged, through guided conversations with an advisor, to best determine their readiness for this course.
 Students should be aware that Developmental Studies exist and are available to help strengthen skills and encourage success.
 Pursuing testing and/or developmental courses is entirely up to the student.
 Further, testing, though providing a valuable reference point for reflection, does not create for the student an obligation to follow Accuplacer recommendations.